-LaunchPad and the Web UI will lose and reestablish their connections to the terminal as the IP address is changed.
+Web UI will lose and reestablish its connection to the terminal as the IP address is changed.

 To make the IP address change happen quickly, a short DHCP lease should be used.
 The terminal defaults the DHCP lease time to 60 seconds in idle and connected mode.